Outlaw Rogue Best Covenants, Soulbinds, and Conduits — Dragonflight 10.0.2

-The Kyrian Covenant has two very solid Soulbind choices, Pelagos and Kleia.
-Kleia's entire strength is linked to one of the final Soulbinds you can unlock with her, Pointed Courage.
+All three Kyrian Soulbinds are close to each other in performance.
+Most of Kleia's entire strength is linked to one of the final Soulbinds you can unlock with her, Pointed Courage.
 Until you do, Pelagos is the only worthwhile choice for Kyrian Aspirants.
-The third Soulbind Forgelite Prime Mikanikos has a similarly powerful final ability, Hammer of Genesis.
-This could potentially become very strong in Mythic+, but the short duration of the buff limits this Soulbind's power to situations that have somewhat frequent spawns of additional enemies or require chain-pulling in Mythic+ to maintain the buff.
+The third Soulbind Forgelite Prime Mikanikos has a similarly powerful ability, Hammer of Genesis.

-You should use this pathing and Conduit placement for Pelagos:
+You should use this pathing and Conduit placement for Mikanikos:

 Venthyr Outlaw Rogue Deep Dive

 Flagellation is the Venthyr Rogue class ability.
 It is a 90-second cooldown ability that applies a debuff to the target that lasts 12 seconds.
 Any Combo Point spent during this time will deal additional damage to the target and increase your Haste by 1%.
 After the debuff expires, you will continue to benefit from the Haste buff for another 12 seconds.